 OBJECTIVE: Poor sleep quality among higher education students is a world public health problem that can lead to a decrease of the concentration and consequently the academic performance.
 This study aimed to determine sleep quality among higher education students and to verify its association with internet addiction and psychological disorders (anxiety and depression).

-Methods: The sample comprised 148 higher education students of the south of Portugal, being 108 (73%) female, aged between 18 to 54 years old.
-The measuring instrument included a socio-demographic questionnaire, the Pittsburgh Sleep Quality Index, the Internet Addiction Test, and the Hospital Anxiety and Depression Scale.
+METHODS: The sample comprised 148 higher education students of the south of Portugal, being 108 (73%) female, aged between 18 and 54 years old.
+The measuring instrument included a sociodemographic questionnaire, the Pittsburgh Sleep Quality Index, the Internet Addiction Test, and the Hospital Anxiety and Depression Scale.

-Conclusions: This study found that most of the analysed students present a poor quality of sleep and this was associated with a presence of anxiety and/or depression.
+CONCLUSION: This study found that most of the analyzed students present a poor quality of sleep and this was associated with a presence of anxiety and/or depression.
 It becomes necessary to develop sleep hygiene education programs for prevention and treatment of sleep disturbances in this population.
 (NCI-2021-3-36/R2)